UNC0V3R3D/UNC0V3R3D/README.md

 # About Me:
-Hello, I'm **UNC0V3R3D**, a German student passionate about computer science and ethical hacking.
+Hello, I'm **UNC0V3R3D**, a student passionate about computer science and ethical hacking.
 Specializing in "red teaming," I actively scan systems for vulnerabilities to enhance cybersecurity.

 Recently, I've delved into hardware hacking, collaborating with like-minded individuals.
 Join me and over **4,000** members on our Discord server: